-4 4.2 Identify describe ho person's ov cultural cor influences individual responses to works of ow a wn ntext This benchmark is discussed in different parts of Creativity Express.
-Some examples: L#2-Messages in Art: Discusses the idea that people react differently to artworks, including famous pieces, and that each of us has the right to like or dislike any artwork, based on our individual aesthetic tastes.
-Students also learn, throughout Creativity Express, that whether or not you like an artist's work, you can analyze if the artist made skillful use of different expressive features and organizational principles to communicate effectively.
+4 4.2 Identify and describe how a person's own cultural context influences individual responses to works of art.
+This benchmark is discussed in different parts of Creativity Express.
+Some examples: L#2-Messages in Art.
+Discusses the idea that people react differently to artworks, including famous pieces, and that each of us has the right to like or dislike any artwork, based on our individual aesthetic tastes.
+Students also learn, throughout Creativity Express, that whether or not you like an artist's work, you can analyze ithe artist made skillful use of different expressive features and organizational principles to communicate effectively.
 L#3-Emphasis: Artists use emphasis to draw the viewer's attention to a certain area of their artwork, to better communicate their main idea or message.
 L#5-Color: An artist uses color contrast for emphasis- to get people to notice an object or a part of the artwork.
-L#7-Warm & Cool Colors: Artists use warm and cool colors to express different emotions and to make objects advance or recede in an image.
+L#7-Warm &amp; Cool Colors: Artists use warm and cool colors to express different emotions and to make objects advance or recede in an image.
 L#8-Line: Artists use line and structure to draw the viewer's eye to an area in their artwork.
 L#9-Portraits: Artists use props as symbolic objects to tell the viewer more about the person depicted.
-L#12-Eyes: Eyes can show emotion, and a line of sight can direct the viewer's attention to what the artist wants to emphasize in an artwork.
-As well, students can use the "Artist Cards" and "The Art Gallery" to support the identification and discussion of how one's culture impacts individual responses to artworks. -- --------------------- ---
+L#12-Eyes: Eyes can show emotion, and a line of sight can direct the viewer's in an artwork.
+As well, students can use the "Artist Cards" and "The Art Gailery" to support the identification and discussion of how one's culture impacts individual responses to artworks.